Vidi0/scratch-io/docs/wharf/patch.md

 If the algorithm is rsync, a sync op loop begins.
 Each sync operation can be of three different types:

+ - BlockRange:
+   - read the fields file_index, block_index and block_span
+   - open the file with index file_index in the old container
- - BlockRange: copy, from the file at the file_index in the old container, bytes from the block_index * BLOCK_SIZE byte, during block_span * BLOCK_SIZE
+   - copy from the old file into the new one the bytes from block_index * BLOCK_SIZE, the next block_span * BLOCK_SIZE bytes
-bytes
  - Data: copy the raw bytes in the data field directly to the new file
  - HeyYouDidIt: this sync op loop has ended